601. Principles of Systematic Entomology. (IBSE)

 619. Insect Toxicology.
 Credits 3.
 3 Lecture Hours.
 (IPTG OR Applied)

 Classification and properties of major types of insecticides; chemistry, metabolism and mode of action; selectivity, use hazards, residues and resistance; environmental problems: biological magnification, persistence and effects on non-target organisms.
 Prerequisites: One course in organic chemistry and ENTO 615 or approval of instructor.

 ENTO 625/GEOG 625 Landscape Ecology Credits 3.
 2 Lecture Hours.
 3 Lab Hours.
 (Ecology)

 Study of structure, function and change in a heterogeneous land area composed of interacting ecosystems; examine basic ecological principles dealing with landscape structure.
 Prerequisite: Approval of instructor.
 Cross Listing: GEOG 625/ENTO 625.

-628. Arthropod Genomes and Gene Expression.
+ENTO 628.
+Arthropod Genomes and Gene Expression.
 Credits 3.
 3 Lecture Hours.
+(IPTG)

 Introduction to the vocabulary and experimental procedures routinely used for molecular genetic studies using arthropod systems as model examples; discussion of germ-line transformation, transient gene expression, and the analysis of tissue-specific and genome-wide gene expression.
 Prerequisite: GENE 301 or equivalent.